On this website, I have written three in depth guides on the best buys in the following categories.

 Best Combined Steam Mop and Steam Cleaner

-In this category I would recommend the Vax steam mop S7 – 2 in 1 upright and handheld steam cleaner.
+In this category I would recommend the Vax S86-SF-C Steam Fresh Combi 15-in-1 Steam Cleaner.
 This steam mop can operate as both a upright and easily converts to a handheld cleaner.
 It has a very quick heat up time of 30 seconds and at least 12 minutes running time.
 This combined with it excellent performance makes it my top recommendation in this category.

 Best Steam Mop

-Here the easily overall winner is the Vax Steam Mop – S2S-1 Bare Floor Pro.
+Here the easily overall winner is the Vax S86-SF-P Steam Fresh Pet Steam Cleaner.
 This mop combines the power of steam together to breakdown grease and grime even faster.
 The mop is both lightweight and easy to manoeuvre.

 Best Handheld Steam Cleaner